motherjones/mirrors/docs/api_spec.rst

  {
    'component': '<component slug>',
-   'weight': 0
+   'weight': 9999
  }

-The value for the field ``component`` should be the slug of the component you wish to associate with the name. ``weight`` is optional and will default to 0.
+The value for the field ``component`` should be the slug of the Component you wish to associate with the name. ``weight`` is optional and will default to 9999 in order to have the effect of appending the Component to the list.

 If you issue multiple ``PUT`` requests using the name attribute name, but different values for the weight, you will end up with an attribute that will